FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 Second, the storage context of the proxy contract is retained for the loaded code.
 This means that in the examples above, if someone calls the `double_input` function on the proxy contract, the `value` variable will be updated in the proxy contract's storage.

-If the proxy contract where to use a normal contract call to call `double_input`, then the `value` variable in the implementation contract would updated, and would not change in the proxy contract.
+If the proxy contract were to use a normal contract call to call `double_input`, then the `value` variable in the implementation contract would updated, and would not change in the proxy contract.

 Notice in the `Proxy` example above, there are a couple of unique things happening in the storage block in order for this to work: